scrtlabs/SecretNetwork/README.md

 ### Step 1 - Gracefully Halt the `enigma-1` Chain

 All validators will full nodes will be restarted with a flag to stop the chain at the block height of *1,794,500*.
-The agreed upon block height should be reached at approximately 7:30am PST, 10:30am EST, 2:30pm UTC.
+The agreed upon block height should be reached at approximately 9am PDT, 12pm EDT, 4pm UTC.
 This step ensures that all nodes are stopped gracefully at the same block height.

 ### Step 2 - Upgrade Genesis